abtv/blook/README.md

 ## Problem

 You have a big (several gigabytes or more) sorted text file.
+You want to find all the strings which starts with some prefix and to the end of the file.
-The file is too big to use _look_ Unix utility.
-And _sed_ is too slow.
+The file is too big to use _look_ Unix utility and _look_ returns only strings with the given prefix, but you want all the strings since the given position.
+_sed_ is too slow.

 ## The solution

-If your text files are sorted then you are happy!
+As your text files are sorted then you are happy!
 `blook` utility makes _binary_ search in your files.
 You can save a lot of time during file analisys.

 ## Usage